 © Subbotina | Dreamstime.com

 Uh-oh… you’re feeling those dread signs of a flu bug.
-Some of us, upon feeling that tickle deep in the throat, will opt for a flu treatment involving a prescription for the anti-viral med Tamiflu, but is it really worth it?
+Some of us, upon feeling that tickle deep in the throat, will opt for flu remedies involving a prescription for the anti-viral med Tamiflu, but is it really worth it?
 And is it more effective than home remedies for flu treatment?

 Furthermore, as with any prescription medication, there can be side effects with the Tamiflu flu treatment.
 Among them: nausea, vomiting, diarrhea, headache, coughing, and other respiratory symptoms—the same symptoms you’ll experience with the flu.
-And in the end, you might just be told to go home, rest, drink fluids, and use over-the-counter remedies to soothe your symptoms.
+And in the end, you might just be told to go home, rest, drink fluids, and use over-the-counter and home remedies to soothe your flu symptoms.
 Now how much did I pay for that advice?

 Learn the smart steps for sinus infection treatment, recognizing glaucoma symptoms, curing ringing in the ears and more.

-1. Oregano oil
+1. Oregano oil for flu and cold

 In addition, oregano oil can help calm down stomach upset and aid in digestion by stimulating bile flow.
 Therefore, symptoms of nausea, vomiting, and diarrhea can be remedied by using the oil.
-Oregano oil is also one of the best home remedies for flu treatment because it promotes sweating, which makes it useful to bring down a fever.
+Oregano oil is also one of the best home remedies for flu because it promotes sweating, which makes it useful to bring down a fever.

 When shopping for oregano oil supplements, try to find P73 oregano.
 Wild Oregano P73 stands for “polyphenol 73 percent” and is a specific blend of several high-grade medicinal wild oreganos.
 P73 oregano is also a rich source of natural vitamins and minerals—calcium, magnesium, phosphorous, zinc, boron, potassium, copper, and manganese—all of which help boost immunity.

-The adult dosage for P73 oil flu treatment is anywhere between 3 to 20 drops, four times per day.
+The adult dosage for P73 oregano oil flu treatment is anywhere between 3 to 20 drops, four times per day.
 Be sure to check the manufacture’s specific dosing instructions.

 Typically, you’ll put 3 to 10 drops in a tablespoon of water; swish it around your mouth and under your tongue for 20 to 30 seconds, then swallow.
 Repeat this 3- to 10-drop dosage in water once again so the combined two mouthfuls will give you 6 to 20 total drops of oregano.
 You’ll want to do this four times per day and continue every day until flu symptoms subside.